mariyaviswa/mariyaviswa/README.md

 ## 🏆 Achievements

-- 🥇 1st Place – Coding competition at Karunya University (Team Leader)
+- 🥇 Achieved 1st place in a coding competition at Karunya University- Team Lead (5 members)
-- 🎓 Ranked 2nd in department with 8.83 CGPA (Odd Semester 2023–24)
+- 🌟 Achieved 5-star rating on HackerRank.
-- 🌟 5-Star in Problem Solving and Python on HackerRank
+- ✅ Solved more than 1000 coding problems

 ---